Kelephan pony

 History:

 Origin is unknown.
 First evidence of occurrence was at the end of second era in dwarven town of Herrgirok (thus name 'rokey' = of stone).
 An old dwarven legend says, that great dwarven Jewell crafter created pony made of stone and gold, and gifted it to the ancient dragon in hope to avert dragons' madness during Fire war.
 Since it's only scientifically unsupported legend, it's not given much weight.
-However distinction from all other animal breeds is undeniable, so it's presumed that rokeys were artificially created, likely with usage of Stone rose transmog and some heavy genetic tweaking.
+However, distinction from all other animal breeds is undeniable, so it's presumed that rokeys were artificially created, likely with usage of Stone rose transmog and some heavy genetic tweaking.

 After some time gnomes stole rokeys from dwarves, which led nearly to war.
 War preparations were stopped, because cavern gnomes were far superior in taking care of rokey ponies.
 In their hands rokeys blossomed, delivering even gemstones and other precious materials besides gold.